-The next virtual Journal Club will take place on May, 25th at 10am (Eastern)!
+The next virtual Journal Club will take place the 28th of September!

 Interested in these talks?
 Register here!